 - Full range of coverage and program structures:

 - Guaranteed Cost

 - Loss Responsive Dividend Plans

 - Deep experience placing multi-state work comp plans

 Injuries not covered by Workers’ Compensation insurance

-While generally injuries or illnesses that develop on the job are covered, there are exceptions.
+Generally, injuries or illnesses that develop on the job are covered.
+However, there are exceptions.
 Examples of exceptions include injuries that occur while not on the job, due to actions that violate company policy, or while an employee is committing a crime.